Executive MBA The Student Experience

 - Begins every August

-The 21-month program is divided into terms consisting of three business courses and one leadership development course.
+The 21-month format is divided into terms consisting of three business courses and one leadership development course.
 Students meet for an extended weekend (Saturday and Sunday) once every three weeks on the UF campus in Gainesville.
-The Executive MBA program includes a one week international study tour.
+The Executive MBA includes a one week international study tour.

-This program uses curriculum focused on developing management and leadership skills.
+The curriculum is focused on developing management and leadership skills.
 One component of the curriculum is case-based while the other is text-based, often being taught from textbooks written by the faculty member teaching the class.
 Students learn about specific examples in the business world while also becoming experts on theory.

-Orientation is mandatory to participate in the Executive MBA program.
+Orientation is mandatory.
 The planned activities for orientation weekend include a welcoming from staff and faculty, reception, program details, Ropes and Challenge course, and Team Development.

 International Study Tour

-An international study tour is a requirement of the Executive MBA program.
+An international study tour is a requirement.
 Locations vary and past trips have included London, Paris and Munich.
 These weeklong experiences are centered around meetings with business leaders.
 On a recent trip, students met with a Senior Advisor to the United Nations, a Vice President of Disneyland Paris and the President of Citi France.